Symmetronic/exact-linspace/README.md

 ### Node Modules

-- Run `npm install exact-linspace --save`
+- Run `npm install exact-linspace`
 - Add an import to the npm package `import linspace from 'exact-linspace';`
 - Then you can use the function in your code.